 All instances of encoding of the S-57 Feature object TSELNE and its binding attributes will be converted automatically to an instance of the S-101 feature Traffic Separation Line during the automated conversion process.
 However the following exceptions apply:

-The S-57 attribute CATTSS will convert to an instance of the S-101 Feature type Traffic Separation Scheme (see clause 10.2.3 and S-101 DCEG clause 15.24), Boolean attribute IMO adopted.
+The S-57 attribute CATTSS for TSSLNE will not be converted.
+See clause 10.2.1.

 Traffic separation zones